Screen Recording Software

 As you’re probably screen recording software will enable you to capture video footage directly from your screen.
 Although it is often used to create video guides, it has other benefits as well.

-One of it, is that it will let you record and save anything from your screen.
+One of them is that it will let you record and save anything from your screen.
 Including online streaming videos, video calls, and more.

 If you start to look at the various screen recorders out there.
 You’ll quickly realize that they come in many different shapes and sizes.
 Considering that, it can help to know what you should be looking for in one: